Shreya-Lakhera/HealthScope-AI/README.md

 | Packaging | pickle model bundles | Stores each fitted preprocessing pipeline and classifier together |
 | Deployment | Docker, Docker Compose, Render Blueprint | Reproducible local and hosted services |

-The frontend and API are separate services.
-The browser sends a JSON object to `POST /predict/{model_name}`; FastAPI orders its fields, runs the complete fitted pipeline, and returns the positive-class probability plus an educational label.

 ## Included models

 | Screening | Algorithm | Inputs | Test ROC-AUC | Artifact |